 The high point of his reputation came with that infamous invasion of Sicily.
 He then proceeded to the mainland of Italy.
 First he crushed the Neapolitan army, then travelling at an incredible speed he bypassed the formidable Neapolitan Navy, which was the largest in the Mediterranean.
 He proceeded into the mainland and swept 300 miles north towards Naples.
 The population lined the roads as he passed calling him the Father of Italy and the women brought out their babies to be blessed as he passed by.

-Our Maternal family left from the homeland in the Province of Parma.
+Our Maternal family also left from the homeland in the Province of Parma.
 They travelled through France and some of the Brattisani clan still live there today.

 In 1871 an attempt was made to survey the Italians who were abroad, gathering the data provided by consulates in places of arrival, you do not succeed, however, to collect all necessary data, among others, those relating to the United States failed.

 Parma was the Emilian province in which the phenomenon took on higher values.According to the Census, migration Parma was heading first to France and its colonies; alone received more than 55% of our emigrants, they are directed mainly towards Corsica, and then, all along the country’s eastern Alps , Marseille and Nice to Paris and Lille.